-Dr Who Stories I directed with Jon Pertwee and Tom Baker were:
+About 4 or 5 years later I directed some shows with Jon Pertwee and Tom Baker

 Colony in Space